stefanhans/distributed-contexting/why/PITCHME.md

  or between paradigms and reality
 - cloud, edge, and peer-to-peer computing |
 - ai, data, and its economy of scale |
-- blockchain, common good, and money |
+- blockchain, money, and energy consumption |

 Note: